Private Schools Glossary

 Fieldhouse

-A fieldhouse is a term which describes an indoor sports arena where basketball, ice hockey and other indoor sports are held.
-The fieldhouses and other athletic facilities at many schools rival those found at many colleges and universities.
-Private schools take sports very seriously and set aside Wednesday afternoons and all day Saturday for sports as a rule.
+A fieldhouse is a term that describes an indoor sports arena where basketball, ice hockey, and other indoor sports are played.
+The fieldhouses and other athletic facilities at many private schools rival those found at many colleges and universities.
+Private schools take their athletics very seriously.
+As a rule, they set aside Wednesday afternoons and all day Saturday for sports.

 Form